 Eat and drink like a local

-From high snowy mountain tips perfect for ski lovers, dense forests for hiking to a beautiful traditional village for the culture hunter, Arachova truly deserves its title as the best winter destination of Greece.
-Waste no more time, plan your own trip to Arachova or perhaps check out one of our Greece tours.
+From high snowy mountain tips perfect for ski lovers, and dense forests for hiking to a beautiful traditional village for the culture hunter, Arachova truly deserves its title as the most popular winter destination in Greece.
+Waste no more time, plan your own trip to Arachova, or perhaps check out one of our Greece tours.